Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Introduction

 The remainder of this paper is organized as follows.
-In \cref{background}, we provide background on the random forest algorithm and introduce the notion of generalized U-statistics.
-In \cref{normality} we provide a theorem that describes the asymptotic distribution of these statistics when the rank of the kernel is allowed to grown with $n$.
-These distributional results rely on the behavior of a variance ratio and we conclude \cref{normality} by investigating its behavior for a variety of base learners.
-In \cref{berry-esseen}, we provide Berry-Esseen bounds for both complete and incomplete generalized U-statistics.
+In \cref{background}, we provide additional background on the random forest algorithm and introduce the notion of generalized U-statistics.
+In \cref{normality} we provide a theorem that describes the asymptotic distribution of these statistics when the rank of the kernel is allowed to grow with $n$.
+These distributional results rely on the behavior of a variance ratio and we conclude \cref{normality} by discussing its behavior for a variety of base learners.
+Building on these preliminary results, in \cref{berry-esseen}, we provide Berry-Esseen bounds for both complete and incomplete generalized U-statistics.